-- Pre-visit assessment, reviewing documentation - OSRO assessment - Travel and accommodation as relevant to the OSRO and to the exercise locations - Follow-up actions
+- Pre-visit assessment, reviewing documentation. - OSRO assessment - Travel and accommodation as relevant to the OSRO and to the exercise locations - Follow-up actions

-The NI will charge a day rate (£787) plus reasonable travel expenses.
+The NI will charge a day rate (£1015 (2023 rate and subject to annual increment) plus reasonable travel expense.
 Any overnight stays will be in budget class style.
 Travel will be rail (second class), air (LCC) or road (UK HMRC approved mileage rates).
 The NI travel policy is available upon request.